Enrique1987/databricks/03_01_Generative_AI_Engineer_Associate/01_Generative_AI_Fundamentals.md

 #### 01.01 Retrieval-Augmented Generation (RAG)

-- **Leaning Objetives**:
+- **Learning Objectives**:
   - RAG, prompt engineering, fine-tuning, and pre-training.
-  - Identify use cases where RAG can be used to improve the quality,realiability and accuracy of LLM completions.
+  - Identify use cases where RAG can be used to improve the quality, reliability, and accuracy of LLM completions.
   - Describe the core components of the RAG architecture.
   - Connect Databricks capabilities with the various components of RAG.

-##### How do Language Models Learng Knowledge ?
+##### How do Language Models Learn Knowledge?

 - Model Pre-Training
   - Training an LLM from scratch.
-  - Requires large datasts (billions to trillions of tokens).
+  - Requires large datasets (billions to trillions of tokens).

-- Model Fine Tuning
+- Model Fine-Tuning
   - Adapting a pre-trained LLM to specific data sets or domains.
-  - Requires thousand of domain-specific or instruction examples.
+  - Requires thousands of domain-specific or instruction examples.

 - Passing Contextual Information
   - Combining an LLM with external knowledge retrieval.
-  - Requires external knowledge base.
+  - Requires an external knowledge base.
   - How do we use vectors to search and provide relevant context to LLMs?

 Passing Context to LMs Helps Factual Recall
 --

-- Analogy: take a exam with open notes.
+- Analogy: taking an exam with open notes.
-- LLM are evolving to accept a large/infinite input token.
+- LLMs are evolving to accept a large/infinite input token.

 **Downside of long context**
-- Hihgh API cost.
+- High API cost.
 - Lost in the middle.
 - Longer completion interface.

-##### What is RAG ?
+##### What is RAG?

-**R**etrival **A**ugmented **G**eneration
+**R**etrieval **A**ugmented **G**eneration

-- Its a pattern that can improve the efficacy of LLMs applications.
+- It's a pattern that can improve the efficacy of LLM applications.
-- Its done by retriving data/documents relevant to a query.
+- It's done by retrieving data/documents relevant to a query.

 ![Description of the image](https://github.com/Enrique1987/databricks/raw/main/03_01_Generative_AI_Engineer_Associate/img/RAG_02.PNG)

-- The main problem that RAG solve is the `knowledge bag` --> so imagine that you want to ask someting to your model wich information was relase afther the model training..
+- The main problem that RAG solves is the `knowledge bag` --> so imagine that you want to ask something to your model whose information was released after the model training.

-**RAG Uses Cases**
+**RAG Use Cases**
 - Q&A chatbots
   - With more accurate information
 - Search Augmentation
   - Incorporate LLMs with search engines.
 - Content creation and Summarization.
-  Facilitate high quality development.
+  Facilitate high-quality development.

 #### 01.02 Preparing Data for RAG Solutions

 - List potential consequences of improperly prepared data for RAG solutions.
-  - Poor qulity of the modle.
+  - Poor quality of the model.
-  - lost in the middle: long documents tend to overlook.
+  - Lost in the middle: long documents tend to be overlooked.
-  - Inneficient retrieval.
+  - Inefficient retrieval.
   - Exposing data.
-  - wrong embedding model.
+  - Wrong embedding model.
-- Important of chunk strategy.
+- Importance of chunk strategy.
 - Strategies for preparing RAG solutions.
 - Delta Lake and Unity Catalog support RAG patterns.
-- Map databricks products for structured and unstructured data preparations.
+- Map Databricks products for structured and unstructured data preparations.

 **Data Pre processing Overview**